jw2249a/2017-bayes-audit/2017-code/README.md

 ### Setup audit

 Produce random audit seed.
-Produce random sampling orders from audit seed.
+Produce initial random audit orders from the audit seed and the ballot manifests.
-These outputs go into the audit seed file and the sampling orders directory.
+These go into the audit seed file and the audit-orders directory.

     3-audit
        31-setup
           311-audit-seed.csv
+       32-audit-orders
+          audit-order-DEN-A01-2017-11-20.csv
+          audit-order-DEN-A02-2017-11-20.csv
+          audit-order-LOG-B13-2017-11-20.csv

 Produce first *plan* for the audit, put this information into directory/file: